reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 ````
 Let's take a closer look at the changes made:
 1. Two SecurityFilterChain methods `bookFilterChain()` and `filterChain()` methods with `@Order(1)` and `@Order(2)` have been added.
-Both these filter chains will be separately executed in the mentioned order.
+Both these filter chains will be executed in the mentioned order.
 2. Since both filter chains cater to separate endpoints, different credentials have been created in `application.yml`
 ````yaml
 auth: